obrien-lab-psu/Failure-to-Form_Native_Entanglements/Simulations_of_Native_Entanglement_Misfolding/Rebuild_AllAtom_structures/README.md

     Therefore, if you have a structure that violates these assumptions you may need to manually curate the domain.txt file created.

     Finally if no CATH data is present then the [STRIDE](https://webclu.bio.wzw.tum.de/stride/) program is used to estimate the secondary structure content of the domain and classify it based on a 20% threshold.
 If the protein has both alpha-helical and beta-strand content above 20% then the structure is classified as mixed a/b and if neither meets the threshold then it is assigned a value of *n* and should be manually curated by the user.

+    Two of the candidates (P0AES0 and P37747) had CATH data available for a portion of the resolved PDB structure but was missing annotations for another significant portion of the structure.
+Again we used the STRIDE method to approximate the structural class of these missing domains.

 ### Usage of [Get_PDBs.py](src/data/Get_PDBs.py)